cmu-delphi/delphi-epidata/docs/api/covidcast_geography.md

 **Warning:** As sample sizes vary from day to day, the counties composing the megacounty can vary daily; the geographic area covered by the megacounty is simply the state minus the counties reported for that day.
 The megacounty construction also depends on the specific source and signal.
-On one day, megacounty `36000` can cover a different geographic area for the `doctor-visits` source than it does for the `fb-survey` source.
+For example, on one day, megacounty `36000` may cover a different geographic area for the `doctor-visits` source than it does for the `fb-survey` source.
 Do not try to compare megacounty estimates across time or between signals.